 New Albany City Council and city leaders strive to provide a high level of municipal services while being fiscally responsible.
 We also understand the importance of facilitating the creation of compelling environments in which people take precedence in an aspirational community.

-Over the last decade alone, we collaborated with partners on such projects as the Rocky Fork Metro Park, Jeanne B. McCoy Community Center for the Arts and the Philip Heit Center for Healthy New Albany to support our community pillars of lifelong education, the arts, health and wellness and sustaining or growing our core.
+Over the past decade alone, we collaborated with partners on such projects as the Rocky Fork Metro Park, Jeanne B. McCoy Community Center for the Arts and the Philip Heit Center for Healthy New Albany to support our community pillars of lifelong education, the arts, health and wellness and sustaining or growing our core.
 The Heit Center's success has led to more than 70,000 square feet of new restaurant, retail and service space in our Village Center along Market and Main streets.

 So what is next?